 So when an earthquake devastated Nepal in April 2015, it felt like a friend was in crisis.
 We at this magazine had a special obligation to help a country that had long helped us.
 We championed ways to give back, everything from donating to relief funds to traveling there to help restore the tourism industry.
 But one fact quickly became apparent: The damage was so extensive that the recovery would take years, and require continued efforts long after the disaster faded from the news cycle.

 Enter All Hands and Hearts – Smart Response.
 This nonprofit focuses on long-term, sustainable recovery efforts and immediate emergency assistance.
-Its crews were on the ground within 72 hours of the earthquake, and they continue to operate in Nepal today, rebuilding schools with disaster-resilient construction.
-The organization is entering its fourth year of operations in Nepal, and has built 13 schools.
-Starting this fall, work will begin on two more.
+Its crews were on the ground within 72 hours of the earthquake, and they continued to operate in Nepal through 2019, when we joined the project, rebuilding schools with disaster-resilient construction.

-This time, we’re not asking for donations; we’re asking for volunteers.
-Next spring, I’m going to Nepal to help finish one of the new schools, and I hope you’ll join me.
-We’ll be doing manual labor—no skills required, training is provided—on a project that will create classrooms for about 200 students.
-It’s time to put some sweat equity into a place that needs safe schools as well as a trekking economy.
+So we’re not asking for donations; we’re asking for volunteers.
+Next spring, we’re going to Nepal to help finish a new health clinic, and I hope you’ll join us.
+We’ll be doing manual labor—no skills required, training is provided—on a much-needed project in rural eastern Nepal.
+It’s time to put some sweat equity into a place that needs good health infrastructure as well as a trekking economy.

 Of course, trekking is also on the agenda.
-We’ll spend the first week working at the school site, in a rural area about half a day from Kathmandu.
+We’ll spend the first week working at the clinic site, in a rural area about half a day from Kathmandu.
 The second week, we’ll go on the Nar Phu trek near Annapurna, with our partner Wildland Trekking.
 Think of it as closing the circle between lifesaving aid and life-list adventure.
-I’ll bet that monk would approve, even if he couldn’t say so.
+I’ll bet that monk would approve, even if he wouldn’t say so out loud.